 The flip side: Cognitive performance declines during winter and early spring.
 Study participants functioned as if they were four years older, compared with cognitive performance during summer.

 But sweater weather doesn’t have to be synonymous with slower cognition.
-Here are seven ways you can help yourself beat brain fog and stay sharp in every season.
+Here are six ways you can help yourself beat brain fog and stay sharp in every season.

 Brain Booster #1: Schedule Brain-Training Sessions

 A consistent, scheduled routine is the best way to achieve your exercise goals.
 But what about your cognitive fitness?
 Do you apply the same concept?
 Probably not.

 “Often, people squeeze in a few chapters of a book randomly, perhaps while they’re on the train or waiting for an appointment,” says Gregory Jicha, M.D., Ph.D., an associate director at the University of Kentucky Alzheimer’s Disease Center.

 But that’s not enough.
 In his research, Dr. Jicha followed three groups of older adults, giving the first two groups assignments of daily reading or origami-making.
 The third group wasn’t given specific instructions but told to maintain their normal routine.
 After just four weeks, the first two groups showed significant cognitive improvement.

 “Both reading and origami boosted healthy brain waves and nerve cell synaptic interconnection,” Dr. Jicha says.

 And the more you do it, the better.
 An hour per day of these activities was better than 30 minutes per day.
 And 30 minutes trumped 10 minutes.

 “Not many people would think of origami as a classical brain intervention,” Dr. Jicha says.
 “This study shows it really doesn’t matter exactly what your cognitive activity is.
 What matters is you set aside structured time and focused attention.
 Regimenting your brain fitness with intent, meaning, and effort is an excellent way to keep your mind sharp.”